TimSusa/scrum-poker/README.md

 ### Why Scrum Poker?
 This is just a version of scrum poker without ads.
 It is not the best code and this is not rocket science.
-We just want scrum-poker without getting sick of human infected cards!
+We just want scrum without getting sick of human infected cards.

 ### Demo
 https://scrum-poker.timsusa.now.sh